Belisarius: Belisarius and Narses

 Narses' supporters tried to turn Narses against Belisarius, claiming that a close confidant of the emperor should not take orders from a "mere general".
 Belisarius, in turn, warned Narses that his followers were underestimating the Goths.
 He pointed out that their current position was surrounded by Gothic garrisons, and proposed to relieve Mediolanum and besiege Auximus simultaneously.
 Narses accepted the plan, with the provision that he and his troops would move into the region of Aemilia.
 This would pin down the Goths at Ravenna, and as such put Belisarius' forces in a secure position, as well as preventing the Goths from reclaiming Aemilia.
 Narses claimed that if this wasn't done, the rear of the troops besieging Auximus would be open to attack.
 Belisarius ultimately decided against this, as he was afraid this would spread his troops too thin.
 He showed a letter from Justinian that said that he had absolute authority in Italy to act "in the best interests of the state" to force Narses into accepting the decision.
 Narses replied that Belisarius wasn't acting in the best interests of the state.

 From the later part of the siege of Rome onwards, reinforcements had arrived in Italy; during the siege of Ariminum, another 5,000 reinforcements landed in Italy, close to the siege where they were needed, clearly by design.
 The last group of reinforcements was 7,000 strong and led by Narses.
 After these arrived, the Byzantines had around 20,000 troops in Italy in total.
 John claimed that about half of the troops were loyal to Narses instead of Belisarius.

 Belisarius gave up his original plan and instead of sending forces to besiege Urviventus (Orvieto) and himself besieging Urbinus.
 Narses refused to share a camp with Belisarius and he and John claimed the city could not be taken by force and abandoned the siege.
 As Belisarius sent the assault forwards, the garrison surrendered, as the well in the city stopped working.
 Narses reacted by sending John to take Caesena.
 While that attack failed miserably, John quickly moved to surprise the garrison at Forocornelius (Imola), and so secured Aemilia for the Byzantines.
 Shortly after Belisarius' arrival, the Urviventus garrison ran out of supplies and surrendered.

-In late December, shortly after the siege of Urbanus and Urviventus, Belisarius sent troops to reinforce Mediolanum.
+In late December, shortly after the siege of Urbinus and Urviventus, Belisarius sent troops to reinforce Mediolanum.
 Unsure of the Gothic numbers, they requested aid from John and other troops under Narses.
 John and the other commanders refused to follow Belisarius' order to assist, stating that Narses was their commander.
 Narses repeated the order but John fell ill and they paused for him to recover.
 Meanwhile, the revolt at Mediolanum was bloodily suppressed by the Goths.
 The desperate garrison had been promised safety in return for abandoning the city, which they subsequently did.
 As the population had revolted, they were considered traitors and many were slaughtered.
 Subsequently, the other cities in Liguria surrendered to avoid the same fate.
 Narses was subsequently recalled.